johnvuko/JTCalendar/README.md

 JTCalendar
 ==========

-JTCalendar is a calendar control for iOS easly customizable.
+JTCalendar is a calendar control for iOS easily customizable.
 You can use it with Auto Layout.

 ## Installation